aarongable/draft-acme-ari/draft-ietf-acme-ari.md

 The "`renewalInfo`" resource is a new resource type introduced to the ACME protocol.
 This new resource allows clients to query the server for suggestions on when they should renew certificates.

-To request the suggested renewal information for a certificate, the client sends a GET request to a path under the server's `renewalInfo` URL.
+To request the suggested renewal information for a certificate, the client sends an unauthenticated GET request to a path under the server's `renewalInfo` URL.

 The path component is a unique identifier for the certificate in question.
 The unique identifier is constructed by concatenating the base64url-encoding [@!RFC4648] of the `keyIdentifier` field of the certificate's Authority Key Identifier (AKI) [@!RFC5280] extension, a literal period, and the base64url-encoding of the DER-encoded Serial Number field (without the tag and length bytes).
 All trailing "`=`" characters MUST be stripped from both parts of the unique identifier.